What is Coaching

 Designing Positive Actions

-Coaching systematically explores specific concerns and opportunities that are central to the client’s agreed goals.
+Coaching systemically explores specific concerns and opportunities that are central to the client’s agreed goals.
 As a coach, you will help clients prioritize issues and guide them through difficult decisions.
 Remember, coaching does NOT mean giving advice.
 Real coaches empower their clients to identify positive action on their own.
 Mastery of designing actions opens a whole new dimension in the way you create long-term success.

 Coaching instills long-term positive change.
 As a coach, you will use precise time management tools to promote your client’s self-discipline and hold them accountable for the results of intended actions.
 Changing attitudes and behavior to reach agreed goals is significantly easier when accountability is present.